Camborne

-Camborne (Kammbronn, meaning "crooked hill") is a town and civil parish in Cornwall, England.
-At the 2021 census the population of the parish was 23,831 and the population of the built up area was 20,450.
-The town lies about 2 miles inland, but the northern boundary of the parish is the coast, including Hell's Mouth and Deadman's Cove.
+Camborne (Kammbronn /kw/, meaning "crooked hill") is a town and civil parish in Cornwall, England.
+At the 2021 census the population of the parish was 23,831 and the population of the built-up area was 20,450.
+The town lies about 2 mi inland, but the northern boundary of the parish is the coast, including Hell's Mouth and Deadman's Cove.
 The coast is followed by the South West Coast Path.
 As well as Camborne itself, the parish also includes a number of hamlets.

-Camborne was formerly one of the most significant tin mining areas in the world.
-It is home to the Camborne School of Mines.
+Camborne was formerly one of the most significant tin-mining areas in the world.

 Geography

-Camborne forms the western part of a loose conurbation which stretches to Redruth, 3 miles to the east.
-At the 2011 census, the Office for National Statistics defined Camborne to be part of what it called the Redruth built up area, which had a population of 42,690, making it the largest built up area in Cornwall.
+Camborne forms the western part of a loose conurbation which stretches to Redruth, 3 mi to the east.
+At the 2011 census, the Office for National Statistics defined Camborne to be part of what it called the Redruth built-up area, which had a population of 42,690, making it the largest built-up area in Cornwall.
 Cornwall Council similarly defined what it called "Camborne/Pool/Redruth", which had a population of 55,400 in 2011.
-Following a change in methodology for the 2021 census, Camborne is now considered a separate built up area by the Office for National Statistics, with a population of 20,450.
+Following a change in methodology for the 2021 census, Camborne is now considered a separate built-up area by the Office for National Statistics, with a population of 20,450.

 The Camborne and Redruth area lies on the northern side of the Carn Brea/Carnmenellis granite upland which slopes northwards to the sea.
 The two towns are served by the A30 road, which now bypasses both towns to the north.
 The former route of the road through the towns (parts of which are now numbered the A3047) was turnpiked in 1839.
 The villages along the turnpike road between Camborne and Redruth were (from the west) Roskear, Tuckingmill, Pool and Illogan Highway.

-Running from south to north are a number of small streams with narrow river valleys which have been deeply-cut following centuries of tin streaming and other industrial processes.
+Running from south to north are a number of small streams with narrow river valleys which have been deeply cut following centuries of tin streaming and other industrial processes.
 An example is the Red River valley which crosses the A3047 at Tuckingmill.
 The A30 forms a boundary between the urban area and the agricultural land to the north.

 As well as the town itself, the civil parish includes surrounding rural areas and several hamlets or small villages, including Barripper, Bolenowe, Kehelland, Reskadinnick, Penponds, and Troon.
 The northern boundary of the parish is the coast.